-Jacksonville State University is proud to present The Things They Carried, Tim O'Brien as the 2013 Summer Reading Program selection.
+Jacksonville State University is proud to present The Fault In Our Stars, by John Green as the 2014 Summer Reading Program selection.

 Students will study and discuss the Summer Reading Program book in English Composition and First-Year Student Experience courses.
 The book will also serve as the catalyst for discussion in Freshman Forum and the C.O.C.K.Y.
 Experience through University Housing and Residence Life.
 The goals of Jacksonville State University’s Summer Reading Program are to unite the freshman class and to promote thought and action on a variety of relevant issues by reading a common text prior to beginning the first semester of college.